Sustainable Transportation at the U of S

 The table below show the current modes of transportation chosen for commuting.

-Through Parking and Transportation Services the university offers a suite of services - carpooling incentives, a subsidized employee bus pass, a ride-matching service and bike lockers—to provide students and employees with a variety of sustainable commuting options.
+Through Parking and Transportation Services the university offers a suite of services to provide students and employees with a variety of sustainable commuting options.

 For those who choose to commute by bicycle there are various services and supports available:

 - The Campus Cycling Club has a group on Facebook.

 - The USSU provides a bike repair stand (located between Thorvaldson and Arts).

 - A bike repair kit that can be signed out from the equipment desk at the PAC.

 - Parking & Transportation Services rents secure bike lockers.